ommagdum/Tesla-and-GameStop-Stock-Analysis-with-Python/README.md

 # Readme for Tesla and GameStop Stock Analysis with Python
 This repository contains a Jupyter notebook analyzing the historical performance of Tesla (TSLA) and GameStop (GME) stocks, completed as part of IBM's Python for Data Science course.

+*Caution : Download The Final Assignment.ipnby and follow the below mentioned steps to see the final outputs(graphs)*

+*If not then the graphs in .png format are provided in the repo*

 ## Project Overview
 This project explores the following aspects of both companies: